 Being Health providers do not provide urgent or emergent care.
 If you are having an emergency you can call or text 988, call 911, or go to the nearest emergency room.

 We offer virtual visits and in-person appointments based on your personalized care plan, preferences and provider availability.
-All in-person appointments are scheduled at our warm and welcoming space in New York City.
+All in-person appointments are scheduled at our warm and welcoming spaces in New York City.
 We’re here to support you on your mental health journey–wherever that unfolds.

 We ask for you to fill out all of your intake forms at least 24 hours prior to your scheduled appointment.
 This will enable your provider to review your information prior to your visit.
 If you have any questions about filling out your forms, please do not hesitate to reach out to us at hello@beingheath.co and we would be happy to assist you.